East Dulwich parking study and healthier streets consultation

 The proposals took into account the need to accommodate carers, occasional workers such as tradespeople in the area and the inclusion of a town centre in the zone.
-We took on board recent research published by TfL that has found that people walking, cycling and using public transport spend the most in their local shops, spending 40% more each month than car drivers.
-We are also used evidence from other zones in the borough that has shown that parking space increased by 40% to take the opportunity to improve the environment for walking, with places to rest and greening, to add more cycle parking for a range of cycles, and to improve bus journey times.
-The proposals therefore aimed to both improve parking for residents and support businesses while creating more healthy streets for people from all walks of life encouraging active travel and improving wellbeing.
+We took on board recent research published by TfL, which found people who walk, cycle and use public transport spend the most in their local shops, spending 40% more each month than car drivers.
+We have also used evidence from other zones in the borough that has shown that parking space increased by 40% to take the opportunity to improve the environment for walking, with places to rest and more greenery, to add more cycle parking for a range of cycles, and to improve bus journey times.
+The proposals therefore aimed to both improve parking for residents and support businesses while creating more healthy streets, for people from all walks of life, encouraging active travel and improving wellbeing.

 All postal addresses within the study area were sent a consultation pack containing the following:

 - Questionnaire (PDF, 101kb) (can be completed on-line or by post, it gives an opportunity for all residents and businesses to select their preferred day/time of operation and zone design should the zone go ahead, as well as to provide feedback on healthy street proposals, visitors to the area will also be able to have their say)

 - Consultation information (PDF, 608kb) (including information on permits and pricing, proposed healthier streets ideas and locations, proposals to support high street economy, effect on health, wellbeing and the wider economy, details of drop-in session and business consultation meeting)

 - Myth busting document (PDF, 37kb)

 - Feasibility drawings (proposed layout and two preliminary designs for making the streets more healthy):